wacncontent/CustomizeTool/output/articles/sql-database/sql-database-dynamic-data-masking-get-started-portal.md

 ## SQL Database Dynamic Data Masking basics

-You set up dynamic data masking policy in the Azure portal under the Auditing & Security tab for your database.
+You set up dynamic data masking policy in the Azure Management Portal under the Auditing & Security tab for your database.
-Before setting up dynamic data masking check if you are using a ["Downlevel Client"](sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md).
+Before setting up dynamic data masking check if you are using a ["Downlevel Client"](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients).

-> [AZURE.NOTE] To set up dynamic data masking in the Azure Preview portal, see [Get started with SQL Database Dynamic Data Masking (Azure Preview portal)](sql-database-dynamic-data-masking-get-started.md).
+> [AZURE.NOTE] To set up dynamic data masking in the Azure Preview portal, see [Get started with SQL Database Dynamic Data Masking (Azure Preview portal)](/documentation/articles/sql-database-dynamic-data-masking-get-started).

 ### Dynamic data masking permissions